TheMedley/TheMedley.github.io/_posts/2018-12-24-editors-note.md

-Working towards this new issue was not a step upwards, but a path of tracing newer avenues of shape and form in the small, microcosmic literary world that emerging writers interact with in their daily lives.
+Working towards this new issue was not a step upwards, but a path of tracing newer avenues of shape and form in the small, microcosmic literary world that emerging writers interact within their daily lives.
 This was an exploration of alternative creative realities, a project where young writers could feel comfortable enough to share their visions and revisions of creative expression as